-Prior to the consummation of this offering, certain of our employees, including our executive officers, and/or directors have entered into written trading plans that are intended to comply with Rule 10b5-1 under the Exchange Act.
-Sales under these trading plans would not be permitted until the expiration of the lock-up agreements relating to our IPO.
-However, sales under these trading plans would be permitted, pursuant to the terms of such trading plans, following the expiration of the lock-up agreements relating to our IPO, including prior to the expiration of the lock-up agreements relating to this offering.
+Prior to the consummation of the offering, certain of our employees, including our executive officers, and/or directors may enter into written trading plans that are intended to comply with Rule 10b5-1 under the Exchange Act.
+Sales under these trading plans would not be permitted until the expiration of the lock-up agreements relating to the offering described above.